ubccr/xdmod/docs/simpleSAMLphp.md

 More information on how to set these up can be found in the [SimpleSAMLphp Service Provider QuickStart][ssp-config].

+Information on how to set up SimpleSAMLphp to use Globus Auth can be found in the [simplesamlphp-module-authglobus documentation][ssp-globusconfig]

 You will need to modify the `config.php` file and make sure you modify the `metadata.sources` and the `certdir` keys to have the **full path** to directories containing the configurations:

 **note** make sure the file has opening `<?php`